OCA/account-invoicing/account_invoice_pdf_import/README.rst

 * the user starts a wizard and uploads the PDF invoice,
 * if the PDF file has an embedded XML file, Odoo will read this file,
 * otherwise, Odoo will use the *invoice2data* Python lib to try to interpret the text of the PDF,
-* if there is already some draft supplier invoice for this supplier, propose to select one to update or create a new invoice
+* if there is already some draft supplier invoice for this supplier, Odoo will propose to select one to update or create a new draft invoice,
-* create the draft supplier invoice and show it to the user, so that he can verify and then validate.
+* otherwise, Odoo will directly create a new draft supplier invoice and attach the PDF to it.

 This module also works with supplier refunds.